francescovallone/serinus/.website/core/routes.md

 ## Transform the RequestContext

-You can transform the `RequestContext` before it reaches the route handler by overriding the `transform` method.
+You can transform the `RequestContext` before it reaches the route handler by augment the class with the mixin `OnTransform` and overriding the method `transform`.

 ```dart
 import 'package:serinus/serinus.dart';